Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

 #### Methods

-- `InterpolatedInferredContinuousROM.fit(µs, Xs, Xdots, Vr, Us=None, P=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
+- `InterpolatedInferredContinuousROM.fit(Vr, µs, Xs, Xdots, Us=None, P=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
 See [DETAILS.md](DETAILS.md) for more explanation.
 Parameters:
+    - `Vr`: The (global) basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
+Each column is a basis vector.
+The column space of `Vr` should be a good approximation of the column space of the matrices `Xs`.
+See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `µs`: Parameter samples at which the snapshot data are collected.
     - `Xs`: List of snapshot matrices (solutions to the full-order model).
 The _i_th array `Xs[i]` corresponds to the _i_th parameter, `µs[i]`.
     - `Xdots`: List of snapshot velocity matrices.
 The _i_th array `Xdots[i]` corresponds to the _i_th parameter, `µs[i]`.
 The _j_th column of the _i_th array, `Xdots[i][:,j]`, is the velocity _d**x**/dt_ for the corresponding snapshot column `Xs[i][:,j]`.
 See the [`pre`](#preprocessing-tools) submodule for some simple derivative approximation tools.
-    - `Vr`: The (global) basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
-Each column is a basis vector.
-The column space of `Vr` should be a good approximation of the column space of the matrices `Xs`.
-See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `Us`: List of input matrices.
 The _i_th array corresponds to the _i_th parameter, `µs[i]`.
 The _j_th column of the _i_th array, `Us[i][:,j]`, is the input for the corresponding snapshot `Xs[i][:,j]`.
 Only required when `'B'` is in `modelform`.
     - `P`: Tikhonov regularization matrix for the least squares problem.